midoks/midoks/wiki/php/php_mysql.md

 grant all privileges on *.* to 'yourname'@'%' identified by 'youpasswd';
-grant all privileges on *.* to 'cjs'@'%' identified by 'cjscjs123';
+grant all privileges on *.* to 'midoks'@'%' identified by 'cjscjs123';

 #查看授权